 - Don't Stretch The Wrong Way: Stretching is an important activity to do in general, whether or not you are suffering from back pain.
 However, when you are recovering from a back injury, it is especially important that you do stretches in the correct form and avoid doing ones that put even more stress on your lower back.
 The best thing that you could do is work with a physical therapist for a few sessions or take up yoga so that you can stretch your back without causing more damage to it.

 Looking for more advice on what to do to combat back pain and properly treat your back injury during recovery or afterward?
-Contact our team today!
 We supply our customers with high-end, yet affordable medical supplies.
 Whether you are in need of a back brace, ankle brace, wrist wrap, an athletic kit, or any other product, we have everything that you need.
 Don't hesitate to visit our website and discover the vast selection of products that we have.